johnpuddephatt/leedscommunityhomes/_pages/armley.md

 **A bit about the homes:**

 **These homes will be super insulated to reduce fuel bills and help with the climate emergency.
-We’re using an innovative building technique and are hoping the community can be involved!**
+We’re using an innovative building technique and are hoping the community can be involved in the consultation process!**

 **Some of the homes will be available to people on the council housing list, some could be rented directly through LCH and some could be bought through a part ownership scheme.
 Priority will be for people already living in Armley.**